pacroy/template-basic/README.md

 - [Create repository secret] `LINTER_VALIDATE_ALL_CODEBASE` and set to `true` if you want superlinter to always scan all code base.
 Otherwise, set to `false` to scan only those changed.
 - Update or remove environment variables in `Lint Code Base` step as you wish.
 See comments for how to customize each of them.

-3. Review and update linter's configurations in [.github/linters] folder
+3. Review and update the [default linter's configurations] in [.github/linters] folder

 - Customize [.markdown-lint.yml] for markdown linter.
 See [MarkdownLint Configuration] for more detail.
 - Customize [.hadolint.yaml] for dockerfile linter.
 See [Haskell Dockerfile Linter] for more detail.
 - Customize [.dockerfilelintrc] for dockerfile linter.
 See [DockerfileLint Configuration] for more detail.
-- Customize [.jscpd.json] for duplicate code check.
+- Customize [.jscpd.json] for copy/paste detector check.

 [Superlinter]: <https://github.com/github/super-linter>
 [linter.yml]: <.github/workflows/linter.yml>